 Group field trips to the DNA Learning Center are available!
 We offer a variety of activities here at the DNA Center as well as a few options that can be brought to your classroom by our instructor(s).
 Our program accommodates a variety of needs whether large group or small, school group or other organization (after-school club, girl/boy scouts, etc.), elementary or high school (grades 5-12).
 Affordable rates are quoted based on group size and discounts are available.
-To learn more and schedule a field trip reservation please contact AsstDNAcenter@nd.edu.
+To learn more and schedule a field trip reservation please complete this form or contact AsstDNAcenter@nd.edu with additional questions.

 We are excited to offer the following activities that can be combined or there is always a possibility we can create specialized activity for your group based on your interest.
 If you don't see something that meets your needs on this list, please contact us!

 Extract your own DNA

 See your DNA in action!
 Students extract their own DNA using saliva and are able to see the resulting precipitant DNA (without a microscope).
 It enables DNA to become something real and tangible.
 Students get to keep their own samples!
 This is a shorter activity that works well in conjunction with other lab activities and is often part of a classroom visit.

 The Leprechaun has been kidnapped!
 Students serve as forensic experts by solving a fictitious crime using DNA fingerprinting.
 This activity can be completed in approximately 1 hour and works well in conjunction with visits to other activities on campus such as campus tours.